 With an established committee of locals and those from further afield, the show hosts a wide range of classes tailored to meet the changing needs and requests of exhibitors who come from Wales and beyond.

-For any further details, whether regarding trade stands, sponsorship or just general information, please contact the show secretary.
+For any further details, whether regarding trade stands, sponsorship or just general information, please contact the General Secretary.